-Note: Transactions are between you and the purchaser.
+Note: Item transactions are between you and the purchaser.
 This has the legal implication that if you are doing something wrong such as breaching copyright, you are responsible and liable.
 The consequences of unlawful action can be severe, so please take care.

 How does Authoring work?

 As an author, you upload files—taking care to prepare your items according to the upload instructions.
 Once uploaded, your item is inspected by our review team to ensure that it is well made and suitable for the Marketplaces.
 If your item is approved, the reviewer inspecting your item will give it a price and the item will appear for sale.